m-kim/Puma/README.md

 spack install codar-cheetah
 ```

 There's a problem with that as well, because codar-cheetah needs python3.
 This can be problematic if you have code that needs python2 or running on rhea because it doesn't have python3.
-So, I like (and [Eric](https://github.com/suchyta1/)) like to install local version of both pythons.
+So, I (and [Eric](https://github.com/suchyta1/)) like to install local version of both pythons.
 I'll leave that as an exercise to the reader.

 Once those are installed, install the customized VTK-m:
 ```
 spack install mvtkm
 ```

-### Puma Installation
+## Puma Installation
 Now that all the pre-requisites are setup, let's install Puma:
 ```
 git clone git@github.com:m-kim/Puma.git